MagerValp/AutoDMG/README.markdown

 Download
 --------

-[AutoDMG 0.6](https://github.com/MagerValp/AutoDMG/releases/tag/v0.6) (Pre-release, works, but not ready for production)
+[AutoDMG 0.7](https://github.com/MagerValp/AutoDMG/releases/tag/v0.7) (Pre-release, works, but not ready for production)

 Version History
 ---------------

+* 0.7
+    * Added software updates.
 * 0.6
     * Renamed to AutoDMG.
     * New GUI and support for additional package installations.